hbirchtree/jason/MANUAL.md

 launchtype: essential to selecting the main system.
 This is used to launch the main process only, one may use other systems to launch preruns and postruns and etc. if this is not defined somewhere, the program will likely report that Apples is stuck in a tree.

+shell.properties: an object containing information related to the shell.
+    shell: string containing the name of the shell binary, example "sh", "bash" or "zsh". command.argument: the argument given to the shell in order for it to run commands. in the case of sh this is "-c". after this a string "--" is appended to stop all arguments to the shell, making it only run the command which is appended afterwards.
+    import-env-variables: a comma-separated list of environment variables to include in the substitutes dictionary.

 imports:
     an array containing objects with a value "file" containing a string.